3D printing processes: Liquid additive manufacturing

 Liquid additive manufacturing (LAM) is an additive manufacturing technique which deposits a liquid or highly viscous material (e.g. Liquid Silicone Rubber) onto a build surface to create an object, which is then vulcanised using heat to harden it.
-The process was originally created by Adrian Bowyer and was then built upon by the German company RepRap.
+The process was created by Adrian Bowyer and extended by German company RepRap.

+Programmable tooling involves creating a temporary mold, which is then filled via a conventional injection molding process and then immediately dissolved.

 Lamination

-In some printers, paper can be used as the build material, resulting in a lower cost to print.
-During the 1990s some companies marketed printers that cut cross-sections out of special adhesive coated paper using a carbon dioxide laser and then laminated them together.
+In some printers, paper can be used as the build material, lowering costs.
+These printers that cut cross-sections out of special adhesive coated paper using a carbon dioxide laser and laminates them.

-In 2005 Mcor Technologies Ltd developed a different process using ordinary sheets of office paper, a tungsten carbide blade to cut the shape, and selective deposition of adhesive and pressure to bond the prototype.
+Alternatively, ordinary sheets of office paper can be cut by a tungsten carbide blade, followed by selective deposition of adhesive and pressure to bond layers.

-There are also a number of companies selling printers that print laminated objects using thin plastic and metal sheets.
+Other printers print laminated objects using plastic and metal sheets.

-Ultrasonic consolidation (UC) or ultrasonic additive manufacturing (UAM) is a low temperature additive manufacturing or 3D printing technique for metals.
+Ultrasonic consolidation (UC) or ultrasonic additive manufacturing (UAM) is a low temperature additive technique for metals.